Thermostats and controls

 |Action||Potential savings per year|

-Average savings for a typical three-bedroom semi-detached home, heated by gas.
+Typical savings for a typical three-bedroom semi-detached home, heated by gas.
 Figures are based on fuel prices as of March 2016.

 These prevent your home from getting warmer than necessary.
 They turn the heating on until the room reaches the temperature you have set, and then off until the temperature drops.